-The NEOs are eligible for Company-provided benefits that are generally available to all other employees, including qualified 401(k) savings plans, a qualified defined-benefit pension plan, medical, life and disability insurance and a charitable matching gifts program, among others.
+The NEOs are eligible for Company-provided benefits that are generally available to all other employees, including qualified 401(k) savings plans, a qualified defined-benefit pension plan, medical, life and disability insurance, and a charitable matching gifts program, among others.
 The defined-benefit pension was closed to new participants effective October 1, 2016.
 A portion of U.S. employees, including certain of the NEOs, continue to participate.
 The following additional benefits are also available to the NEOs:

-- · Nonqualified savings plans which allow the NEOs to defer up to 20 percent of cash compensation and continue to receive the Company match after reaching the Internal Revenue Service (IRS) qualified plan limits. - · A nonqualified defined-benefit pension plan, which provides benefits based on the qualified plan without regard to IRS limits but does not provide additional credited years of service.
-Participation is by award and based on the executive's individual contributions and long-term service to the Company. - · Term life insurance coverage.
+- Nonqualified savings plans which allow the NEOs to defer up to 20 percent of cash compensation and continue to receive the Company match after reaching the Internal Revenue Service (IRS) qualified plan limits. - A nonqualified defined-benefit pension plan, which provides benefits based on the qualified plan without regard to IRS limits but does not provide additional credited years of service.
+Participation is by award and based on the executive's long-term service to the Company.
+Participation in this plan is limited to NEOs who were not closed to participation in the defined benefit plan effective October 1, 2016.
+Ms. Bosco met the Committee approved criteria and was awarded participation in the Pension Restoration Plan in fiscal 2022.
+In early fiscal 2023, the Committee also determined that Mr. Bulanda met the criteria and he was awarded participation in the Pension Restoration Plan. - Term life insurance coverage.

-No changes were made for fiscal 2021 in the method of calculating any NEO benefits that appear in the Summary Compensation Table beginning on page 37 below.
+No changes were made for fiscal 2022 in the method of calculating any NEO benefits that appear in the Summary Compensation Table beginning on page 36.